 Skilled storytelling techniques are crucial in establishing a coherent brand strategy.
 It links all aspects of the messaging and visual assets to provide a consistent and impactful brand experience.

-Companies like Airbnb have succeeded in transforming themselves from simple accommodation providers to promoters of remarkable travel experiences.
+Companies like Airbnb have transformed themselves from simple accommodation providers into promoters of remarkable travel experiences.
 Based on a compelling brand narrative, their rebranding initiatives have cemented their position as cherished and purposeful brands.

 Designing Visual Assets